-In addition, simply moving your debt around may not help your credit scores in the long run.
+In addition, moving your debt around may not help your credit scores in the long run.
 Debt is one of the main factors most scoring models consider when calculating credit scores.
-If your debt is bringing down your scores (you can find out if that’s the case by getting your credit scores for free at Credit.com), then paying it down is one of the best ways to build stronger credit.
+If your debt is bringing down your scores (you can find out if that’s the case by getting your credit report for free at Credit.com), then paying it down is one of the best ways to build stronger credit.

 Image: Ingram Publishing

 Note: It’s important to remember that interest rates, fees, and terms for credit cards, loans, and other financial products frequently change.
 As a result, rates, fees, and terms for credit cards, loans, and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees, and terms with credit card issuers, banks, or other financial institutions directly.